 - Help estimate material quality before purchase.

-- Allow easier price comparisons.
+- Allow easier price comparisons between suppliers.

-- Improve project planning.
+- Improve project planning and budgeting accuracy.

-- Reduce waste caused by unsuitable boards.
+- Reduce waste caused by selecting unsuitable boards.

 Common Lumber Grade Categories

 Different regions use different grading systems, but many fall into similar quality levels.
 The table below is a rough guide — useful for getting your bearings before you dive into the specifics at your local supplier.
+Once you memorize the general tiers, you can walk into any lumber yard with confidence.

 | Grade Category | Typical Quality | Common Uses |